General Tips and Suggestions

 Hog Casings: Hog casings are the most commonly used casings by home sausage makers.
 The three most commonly used are 32-35 mm casings which are used for making Italian sausage, bratwurst, chorizo, etc. Next more commonly used are the 35-38 mm casings which are used for linquica, Polish Sausage, Smoked sausages, hot links, etc. Finally, for some of the larger smoked sausage or ring sausages like Russian, Ukranian and Serbian sausage often use casings that are 38-42 mm in diameter.
 Some Italian and other European sausages may be stuffed in bladders or hog middles.
 Hog middles do take some special preparation due to their very strong, objectionable odor.
 It may take anywhere from 3 to 6 weeks in advance to prepare them, depending upon the technique used.
 Generally they are softened in a salted brine for about a week.
 Next they are rinsed and soaked in a mixture of water and strong vinegar (often citrus juices) for an additional week, then rinsed.
 After this they are inverted and as much of the fat that adheres to the intestinal wall is carefully removed so as to not tear the casing wall and soaked in a salt brine for an additional week.
 Finely they are re-inverted to their original form and store in a salt brine until ready for use; then they are freshened in fresh, pure water before stuffing.
 Care must be taken when stuffing casing thus prepared because they are very fragile and must be carefully tied along their circumference after stuffing.
 Below are some photos of the preparation steps for hog middles

 Salted hog middle casings as they arrive from the supply house.
-Inverted casings after being stripped of internal fat.

-Re-inverted hog middles to their original state.
 Stuffed hog middle; note the string tied around the circumference.

 Beef Casings: The three most commonly used beef casings in the US are: (1) Beef Rounds, about 40-42 mm in diameter, which are used to make ring sausages and ring bologna; blood sausages like morcella and biroldo, Knockwurst, mettwursts, potato sausage, etc. (2) Beef Middles, 58-64 mm, which are used summer sausage, cotechino, and various types of Italian salami, venison salami, German salami, etc. and (3) Beef Bungs, that generally range from 90 to 140 mm, are used for cooked salami, Toscano salami, Lebanon bologna, coppa or any other sausage where a large 3-1/2 to 5-1/2 inch diameter casing is desired